 She drank just like her friends, and thought that her drinking would settle down as she moved into her thirties and became a mum.
 But a traumatic birth experience left her mental health in tatters and the social drinking of her twenties morphed to self medication in her thirties.
 At this point, a glass of wine or two each night seemed like just what she needed to take the edge off.

 Over the next three years, the quality of her mental health decreased in an uncanny proportion to the increase in her alcohol intake.
 And while there were zero outward signs of her having a drinking problem, she found herself wishing the day away until it was 5pm, when she could pour that first glass.

 Although no one else was concerned, she wanted to cut down and became locked in a special kind of hell trying and failing to moderate.

 She wanted support but, like Lucy, didn’t see herself as an alcoholic, so traditional options like AA and rehab felt too extreme.
 She took matters into her own hands and used her legal research skills to figure out how to free herself from alcohol.

 Lucy and Jen met while completing their Life Coach training in 2019 and instantly clicked.
 They had both been alcohol-free for nearly 12 months and quickly realised that they shared an extreme passion for helping other women to break free from the alcohol trap, just as they had.

 They decided to join forces, and combine all of their knowledge, evidence-based research, strategies and tools to create an online course, accessible to any woman (or person who respects their feminine approach) around the world.

-They created Thrivalist, an in-depth 8-week course, which students are calling ‘life-changing’, a journey that arms you with the knowledge, tools and mindset to control your drinking or master sobriety.
+They created Thrivalist, a community and coaching service for women, which students are calling ‘life-changing’, a journey that arms you with the knowledge, tools and mindset to control your drinking or master sobriety.